mathworks/jenkins-matlab-plugin/README.md

-# Jenkins MATLAB Plugin
+# Continuous Integration with MATLAB on Jenkins

-The Jenkins&trade; plugin for MATLAB&reg; enables you to run your MATLAB and Simulink&reg; tests and generate artifacts such as PDF test reports, JUnit and TAP test results, and Cobertura code or model coverage reports.
-You also can use the plugin to export your Simulink Test&#8482; Manager results.
+This plugin enables you to run MATLAB&reg; scripts, functions, and statements as part of your build.
+You also can run your MATLAB and Simulink&reg; tests, and generate various test and coverage artifacts such as JUnit-style test results and Cobertura code and model coverage reports.

+## Releases
+For a detailed list of releases, see [Change Logs](/CHANGELOG.md).

 ## Configuration Steps
-To configure the plugin, see [Plugin Configuration Guide.](/CONFIGDOC.md)
+To configure the plugin, see [Plugin Configuration Guide](/CONFIGDOC.md).

-## Change Log
-For a detailed list of releases, see [Change Logs](/CHANGELOG.md).

 ## Examples
 To learn how to use the plugin in testing workflows, see [Examples](/examples/).

 ## Contact Us
 If you have any questions or suggestions, please contact MathWorks&reg; at [continuous-integration@mathworks.com](mailto:continuous-integration@mathworks.com).